 We spent a week in Venice and, without a doubt, Italy’s city of canals is gorgeous.
-But, as much as we loved the epic views that literally hit us in the face every time we left our Airbnb apartment, we gave our Fitbit a workout for another reason – a noble quest to find the best gelato in Venice.
+But, as much as we loved the epic views that literally hit us in the face every time we left our apartment, we gave our Fitbit a workout for another reason – a noble quest to find the best gelato in Venice.

 Food travelers like us who visit Italy have access to great gelato.
-Thanks to Venice’s constant flow of tourists, we found no shortage of quality, creamy gelato with exotic flavors to cool us down and satisfy our sweet tooth cravings.
+Thanks to Venice’s constant flow of tourists, we found no shortage of quality, creamy gelato and exotic flavors to cool us down and satisfy our sweet tooth cravings.

 Venice has a range of gelateria among its maze-like streets, gondolas and canals.
 Some are organic, some are both traditional and family-owned and some feel like old fashioned ice cream parlors.

 The Best Gelato In Venice

-It’s easy to find great flavors when eating gelato in Venice.
-Aside from pure fiore di latte, we enjoyed gelato flavored with lemons from Sorrento, pistachios from Sicily and the always popular amerena cherries from Emilia-Romagna.
+It’s easy to find great flavors when eating the best ice cream in Venice.
+Aside from pure fiore di latte, we enjoyed gelato flavored with lemons from Sorrento, pistachios from Sicily and the always tasty amerena cherries from Emilia-Romagna.
 The result is a delightfully creamy concoction with legendary flavors that never disappointed us.

 In the scope of seven days, we ate enough gelato to narrow our favorites to five awesome Venice gelato shops.
 Based on our hands-on, spoon-to-mouth research, these are our picks for the five gelaterias scooping the best ice cream in Venice: